Rainbow Arborescence Conjecture: Special cases

 \subsection{At most two multi-roots}

 Our next result shows that the conjecture also holds if the number of multi-roots is small.
-An \emph{in-arborescence} is a connected digraph which becomes an arborescence by flipping the direction of all the arcs, i.e., in which exactly one vertex has no outgoing arc and every other vertex has exactly one outgoing arc.
+Recall that an in-arborescence is a digraph which becomes an arborescence by flipping the direction of all arcs.

 \begin{thm} Conjecture~\ref{conj:1} is true when there exist at most two multi-roots. \end{thm}